FaisalAhmedBijoy/Resume-Categorization-using-Transformers/README.md

     ![](images/model_performance.png)

 ## Resume Categorization using Command Line Execution
-The classification of resumes and moves them to their respective category folders and generate a CSV file named **categorized_resumes.csv**
+The categorization of resumes moves them to their respective category folders and generates a CSV file named **categorized_resumes.csv**

 ```bash
 python script.py path/to/resume_PDF_directory
 ```
-1. The text of the PDF are extracted using fitz and PyMuPDF
+1. The text of the PDF is extracted using Fitz
-2. The generated CSV file consist of Filename and Category.
-This is the sample of the CSV file.
+2. The generated CSV file consists of the filename and category.
+This is a sample of the CSV file.

     ```
     Filename 16852973.pdf